reinert/requestor/README.md

 ### Create your own Abstract Service

-👌 It's a **good practice** to handle the errors inside your service, so you don't have to always set fail callbacks.
+👌 It's a good practice to *handle the errors inside your service*, so you don't have to always set fail callbacks.
-Check the `handleErrors` below.
+Check the `applyErrorCallbacks` method below.
 It adds some predefined callbacks to promises:

 ```java
 public class MyBookService extends AbstractService {